Axn-Switch/Axn-Switch/README.md

 👀 I’m interested in Full-Stack development and love to learn about tech <br>
 🌱 I’m currently learning System Design, Software development and Cloud computing as well<br>
 📫 How to reach me: dietespifftimothyswift@gmail.com<br>
-⚡ Fun fact: I also love to design and am quite proficient with several design software(figma, canva, photoshop, premiere)<br>
+⚡ Fun fact: I also love to design and am quite proficient with several design tools (figma, canva, photoshop, premiere)<br>

 <!--
 **Axn-Switch/Axn-Switch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.